 7:00 Private chef dinner with family at Airbnb

 I’m a nomadic and colorful elopement photographer with an obsession for mountains, hiking, and sharing my favorite places with others.
 My photography style emphasizes the epic landscape of your dreams and the authentic moments that make you two.. well, you two!
 I love my job and my nature-loving clients.
-Mammoth Lakes is a treasure trove of unique geology and secluded lakes.
+Mammoth Lakes is the best place in California for a mountain elopement.
 Maybe I’ll see you there!

 I offer full day, 1.5 day and 2 day elopement photography in Mammoth Lakes and Inyo County.
 See my pricing and package details here.
 I would love to chat with you and help see if an elopement with me is what you’ve been dreaming of.
 Get in touch below and I’ll help you with the where, the what, and the how to elope at Mammoth Lakes!